whatisaphone/baller/README.md

 # ⚾ Baller

-Modding tools for Backyard Baseball 2001.
+Modding tools for Backyard Sports, with support for:

-If you don't want to download anything, you can always [browse the scripts online](https://github.com/whatisaphone/baller/tree/browse).
+- Backyard Baseball 1997/2001
+- Backyard Soccer

+This project also hosts a [decompilation of Backyard Baseball 2001](https://github.com/whatisaphone/baller/tree/browse).

 ## Tutorial

-Let's extract the game scripts, modify one of them, and rebuild the game.
+Let's extract Backyard Baseball 2001's scripts, modify one of them, and rebuild the game.

 Before you start of course, [download the latest release](https://github.com/whatisaphone/baller/releases).
 Open a terminal and run `baller --help` to make sure it works.